Breaking News | Nigerian media scholar, Umaru Pate, earns new plume as Vice Chancellor

 After a stint at the University of Maiduguri, as head of department, he moved to Bayero University, Kano, where he first assumed role as dean of the communication school, transforming the programme exponentially and placing it at the peak of national recognition.
 He was later made the pioneer Dean of the post-graduate school, Bayero, from where he will now be moving to his new position as Vice Chancellor at Kashere.

-Mr Pate holds the position as President at the of the Association of Communication Scholars and Practitioners of Nigeria (ACSPN) and is also a title holder as Kaigama of Adamawa, a traditional role as Chief of Defence Staff of the Adamawa emirate.
+Mr Pate currently holds the position as President at the of the Association of Communication Scholars and Practitioners of Nigeria (ACSPN) and is also a senior councilor and ranking kingmaker in the Adamawa Emirate Council where he is the Kaigamma (Chief of Army Staff).
 He has been life-time judge of the Wole Soyinka Investigative Journalism Prize and is on the advisory board of the Premium Times Centre of Investigative Journalism [PTCIJ].

+In November, 2017, UNESCO headquarters in Paris appointed Pate as a regional director for Africa on the six persons Board of Directors of the prestigious International Network of UNESCO Professors in Communication (ORBICOM) with headquarters at the University of Quebec at Montreal, Canada.

+Mr. Pate also remains an editorial advisor to more than ten communication journals in and out of Nigeria and serves as external examiner to over fifteen Universities in Nigeria and abroad.
+Some of the universities include: Lagos, Ibadan, Nsukka, Covenant, Jos, Babcock, Makurdi, ABU, Awka, Abuja, Leicester (UK), Freetown (Sierra Leone) and Tehran (Iran).

 In response to Mr Pate’s appointment, the Executive Director of the PTCIJ, Dapo Olorunyomi said “this is one unique case of a round peg in a round hole that means so well for Nigerian journalism education and practice.”